timothychu99/CSE151A_Group_Project/README.md

 5: Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 Note: The conclusion section should be it's own independent section. i.e. Methods: will have models 1 and 2 methods, Conclusion: will have models 1 and 2 results and discussion.

-The conclusion for our SVM model (our 2nd model) is that it is pretty good.
-It predcted with a whooping 74% accuracy!!!
-We can't improve it that much.
-The error rate has plateaued out in terms of the SVM for all higher polynomial degrees at a lower accuracy.
-The only way we can improve the model is to find another model like K-means or RBF.
+We conclude that our SVM model (our 2nd model) is an improvement over our KNN model.
+It predicted with 74% accuracy on the test data.
+Comparing each output Activity, there was improvement in f1 score for most activities, but Activity 10, 11, and 12 performed worse.
+The training data had a similar accuracy, indicating that the model is likely not overfitting the training data, which is good.
+We tried different types of SVM kernels but did not see much change to our results.
+Therefore, the only way we can likely improve the model is to change how the data is input to the model, as mentioned above.
+We had to sample our data so that it could perform SVM in a reasonable time, so we could try running it on the same dataset that we used for KNN.
+We could also try other models like K-means, Naive Bayes, or RBF.

 6: Provide predictions of correct and FP and FN from your test dataset.

 In terms of FP and FN, we have multiple classes and our y_test data is in terms of which activity is predicted.
-As a result, we are unable to perform FP and FN.
+As a result, FP and FN don't make sense for the overall model because it is not binary data.
+We can get an idea of these values by looking at the precision and recall output for each Activity (in the txt files linked above).
 For the predictions of correct on our test dataset, we are able to do compute it.

 Correct = accuracy * length of test_dataset